Florencehinder/florencehinder.github.io/_pages/about.md

 latest_posts: false
 ---

 Hello, it’s me, Flo!
-I am an eternal optimist working to make the world a better place.
+I am a practical optimist and serial entrepreneur working to make the world a better place one project at a time.

-Starting with learning how to learn most effectively because I think the world could do with some more wisdom.

-I’ve been an engineer, agile coach, and entrepreneur.
+My 10x skill is relentless pursuit of a thing when I see the path from A to B. I can visualise shapes in my head

 I love when people challenge my thinking and encourage me to be better.
+Since I was young I loved creating things, art, bridges & houses out of popsicle sticks or my side hustles at school.

+I've never been much of a writer but I like how it makes me think clearly and improve my communication and communication is a fundamental skill.

+I love building businesses because I see the exchange of money as a marker of value creation.
+There are some exceptions to this but in the most part this holds true.
+I enjoy creating value from 0 to 1.

-I am originally from Aotearoa, New Zealand, but I’ve also spent time living in the UK, France, and Madagascar (okay, only 6 weeks), but it was still formative!
+I am originally from Aotearoa, New Zealand, but I’ve also spent time living in the UK, France, and Madagascar (okay, only 6 weeks), but it was still formative and my heart lives in SF.

-I think people are good by default - unless I am proven otherwise.